From this fantastic piece talking about a current firestorm of sexism in the atheist community:

 After my other recent posts along these lines, someone asked me whether I might not be spouting something similar to the anti-heterosexuality, anti-marriage things that some radical second-wave feminists touted.
-They implied that because I’m biologically female (though I ID as genderqueer) and legally married to a biological male, that I’m being a hypocrite when I criticize women who adhere to other standards of gender performance.
+They implied that because my body is coded as female (though I ID as genderqueer) and I’m legally married to a cis male, that I’m being a hypocrite when I criticize women who adhere to other standards of gender performance.

 And … no.

 Women having sex with and marrying men are not the problem.
 A culture that demands that this is the only way women should be allowed to have sex and relationships is the problem.
 Having a wedding isn’t a problem.
 Perpetuating a wedding industry that promotes gender inequality is a problem.
 Marrying a man isn’t a problem.
 Marrying a man who is primarily interested only in your looks, your fecundity and/or your domestic skills and who wants to prevent you from having the ability to financially support yourself is a problem.